andpalmier/SemProj/report.md

 2) The function `zx_object_get_child` returns the handle of a child, given the parent handle and the koid representing it.
 In this way, for each child of the root job we could get the corresponding handle and recursively gather all the currently running processes and jobs.

-After that, we wrapped these function into just one that, given a koid as input, returns its corresponding handle.
+After that, we wrapped these functions into a single one that, given a koid as input, returns its corresponding handle.
 Now we are going to briefly describe each of the tasks our program is doing.

 ### Kill a process

+**TODO: HANDLE RIGHTS ARE IMPORTANT, PROCESS CHILD OF THE ROOT JOB**

 Once we have a handle representing a process/job, killing it is an easy task.
 This is simply done via the function `zx_task_kill`, which only requires the handle of what you want to kill.